 No application!
 No essay!
-Simply apply to MSW program by April 15 to be considered for a Merit Scholarship.
+Simply apply to Social Work graduate program by April 15 to be considered for a Merit Scholarship.
 Prospective students selected to receive a merit scholarship will be notified soon after they receive their admission acceptance packet.

 The Schierling Grant: Excellence in Global Education and

 The purpose of the Schierling Grant is to enable MSW students to understand global interconnectedness as a central aspect of their work and have an appreciation of the international perspective, an understanding of global events and influences, and a sense of how global and local events affect populations and culture through an experience of international field education.

 Benefits: The Schierling grant annually provides $ 15,000 to sponsor international

 airfare and four weeks of room and board.
 The same MSW student’s and faculty member’s airfare and conference registration fees will be supported, if their papers are accepted for presentation at an international conference.
 In addition, participating students will receive field practicum hours.